Sunday, September 3, 2023

 1800s her family Nuriel and Miriam Isaacs travelled from Calcutta , India to the Yangtze River on a ship captained by Nuriel.
 The youngest child Matama was born in 1871 in Chinkiang and they later moved to Shanghai “The Paris of the East,” is 40 miles up the Yangze River.
 David Moses David met up with the Sassoon's and Kadoorie's families that had come earlier and they encouraged family members from Bagdad and India to join in the business adventure.

-The work coolie means "bitter strength " referring to the unskilled laborer's.
+The word coolie means "bitter strength " referring to the unskilled laborer's.
 The binding of women's feet was the ultimate manifestation of female subordination in China since the 10C it often lead to the death of many women.
-It was banned in the new Chinese republic in 1911but carried on till as late as 1949.
+It was banned in the new Chinese republic in 1911 but carried on till as late as 1949.

 Her maternal grandfather Rabbi Yeheskei Jacob arrived in Shanghai from Persia in 1918 he had studied at the Rabbinical collage in Bagdad.
 With his wife Haviva who conversed in Judio-Arabic had 6 children including her mother Liza.
 The children spoke English.